7 evidence-based principles based on the law and what research tells us works best to support young people.

 Building this Principle into your strategies

-‘Principles into Practice’ was written to help those with strategic responsibility for transitions to design and oversee approaches that improve coordination across services.
-It has been widely adopted by local authorities in Scotland.
+‘Principles into Practice’ is designed help those with strategic responsibility for transitions to to improve the experiences of transition for young people with additional support needs that is widely adopted by local authorities in Scotland

 Next Principle